ryankinal/GMScreen/README.md

 * Hit `esc` to close any modal window (whether hotkeys are active or not)

 More of these to come eventually!

+##Future Features

+Awesome stuff that will be available in the future

+###Local Storage

+This will mean all your screens are saved *right in your browser*.
+No account.
+No password.
+Just persistent screens and windows.

+###Cloud Storage

+This will mean that everything that saves in your browser will also (optionally) be stored on a server.
+You'll be able to switch from device to device and still have access to all your screens, but it will require an account.

+###More Hotkeys

+Yep.

+###Dice

+Yep.